Yucca Removal Cost in Australia: What Affects the Price

 Step 2: Remove the Trunk

-Step 3: Grind or Excavate the Root Crown
+Step 3: Grind the Root Ball Thoroughly

 Step 4: Backfill and Clean Up